-At the beginning of each semester, and following organization elections, all registered student organizations must file an updated report with the Office of Student Involvement.
-The report must include a current listing of the organization's membership and officers, the signature of at least two (2) current officers and the faculty/staff advisor(s), and the organization's contact information.
+Organizations which have been approved and wish to register with the Office of Student Involvement shall submit an Update Form and attend Orientation.
+At the beginning of each semester, and within 10 school days of any change of information for the organization (e.g. elections, officer change, advisor change), all active registered student organizations must file an Update Form with the Office of Student Involvement.
+The report must include a current listing of the organization's membership and officers, the signature of at least two current officers and the faculty/staff advisor(s), and the organization's contact information.
 Organizations shall annually attend a mandatory orientation.
-Organizations that do not turn in an update form or do not meet any of the other informational requirements listed above will be considered inactive.
-Complete membership and officer lists and financial statements should be made available to the Office of Student Involvement upon request.
-Any change in the information indicated above during the academic year should be reported to the Office of Student Involvement.
+Organizations that do not turn in an Update Form or do not meet any of the other informational requirements listed above will be considered inactive.
+Complete membership and officer lists should be made available to the Office of Student Involvement upon request.
 Changes made to an organization's existing constitution must be submitted and approved by the Office of Student Involvement.
-Should an inactive organization fail to reactivate within one calendar year, that organization shall be considered dissolved.
-Dissolved organizations may only be reformed by following the aforementioned organization registration process.
+Should an organization fail to register for two consecutive regular semesters (Fall and Spring), that organization shall be considered inactive.
+Inactive organizations may only be reformed by following the aforementioned organization approval process.